Samo96-tech/Pandas-Matplotlib-Data-Analysis/README.md

 # Pandas-Matplotlib-Data-Analysis

 This repo contains:
-- **analysis.ipynb**: Jupyter notebook demonstrating data loading, exploration, analysis, and plotting using the Iris dataset.
-- **analysis.py**: Standalone Python script with the same steps.
+- **analysis.py**: Jupyter notebook demonstrating data loading, exploration, analysis, and plotting using the Iris dataset.
+Standalone Python script with the same steps.

 ## How to run